eclipse-sumo/sumo/docs/web/docs/Tutorials/Hello_World.md

 Now save the Demand (route + vehicle) file ![](../images/Save.gif).
 Use *File -\> Demand elements -\> Save demand elements* (Ctrl + Shift + D) or *File -\> Demand elements -\> Save demand elements as* and give it a proper name (such as `helloWorld.rou.xml`).

-Do not close NETEDIT yet.
+Do not close netedit yet.

 !!! note
     This demand element file **must** have the **.rou.xml** file extension!